SteveBarnett/Remixing/_thinking/notes-from-death-the-end-of-self-improvement-by-joan-tollifson.md

 - this disintegration may well be a long, painful, frightening, lonely and at times humiliating process.
 - then you notice that this is all thought and imagination, that right now, you are fine.
 You relax back into the present moment.
 - I have come to see that there is no end to problems.
 I’ve also come to recognize that life is inherently unfair.
-- There is a great deal of violence and inequity in nature:
+- There is a great deal of violence and inequity in nature
 - It dawned on me gradually that this phenomenal manifestation can only appear in polarities and contrasts.
 - although we often think otherwise, all of our uniquely human weather is in some sense every bit as natural as hurricanes, cloudy days, thunderstorms, lightning strikes, erupting volcanoes, catastrophic earthquakes, swirling tornados, fire storms, tsunamis
 - The whole appearance is empty of inherent, objective, observer-independent reality.